polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/modules/crudify.md

 - `auth` is an optional comma separated list of roles allowed to invoke the endpoint, or `*` to allow any authenticated user.
 Omitting it creates an endpoint anyone can invoke.
 - `returnId` is optional, and if true makes the POST endpoint return the id of the created record.
 - `overwrite` is optional, and if true will overwrite previously generated endpoint files.
+- `paging` is optional and only applies to `get`.
+If false the `limit` and `offset` arguments are removed from the generated endpoint.
+Defaults to true.
+- `sorting` is optional and only applies to `get`.
+If false the `order` and `direction` arguments are removed from the generated endpoint.
+Defaults to true.
+- `aggregate` is optional and only applies to `get`.
+If true it additionally generates an `-aggregate` endpoint returning min, max, sum or avg of a column, and a `-group` endpoint returning the same grouped by another column.
+Defaults to false.
+- `distinct` is optional and only applies to `get`.
+If true it additionally generates a `-distinct` endpoint returning unique values of a column, and a `-count-distinct` endpoint counting them.
+Defaults to false.
+- `search` is optional and only applies to `get`.
+If true it additionally generates a `-search` endpoint doing keyword density search across the table's string columns.
+It is ignored for tables having no string columns.
+Defaults to false.
+- `log` is optional, and is a static message the generated endpoint logs on every invocation, together with the username of the caller and the arguments the endpoint was invoked with, e.g. `Album entry created`.
+Omitting it generates an endpoint that logs nothing.
 - `args` is the mandatory column declarations.
 Columns are declared as a list of objects, each with a `name` and a `type` field, where type is the Hyperlambda type of the column, being `long`, `string`, `decimal`, `double`, `date` or `bool`.
 For `get` provide `columns` being every column the endpoint returns.
 For `post` provide `columns` being the insertable columns.
 For `put` provide `columns` being the updatable non-key columns, plus `primary` being the primary key columns, both in that same format.
 For `delete` provide only `primary`, where each key is instead a single-field object using the column name as field and the type as value, e.g. `{"primary":[{"AlbumId":"long"}]}`.

 Retrieve the column names and types with the `get-database-schema` function first, and create the module with the `create-module` function unless it already exists.
 Generating a `get` endpoint also generates a record count endpoint, and `get` endpoints support paging, sorting and filtering, where filtering happens through arguments named `Table.Column.operator`, e.g. `Album.AlbumId.eq`.
+Pass `aggregate`, `distinct` or `search` when the user wants reporting endpoints on top of the plain read endpoint.
 Generated endpoints are instantly available as HTTP endpoints and MCP tools, and can be tested with the `invoke-endpoint` function.